 {'score': 0.7761176228523254, 'start': 40, 'end': 49, 'answer': 'Apple Inc'}

-The score is the model's confidence, and start/end are character offsets into the context.
-Swap in a stronger model like deepset/roberta-base-squad2 for harder questions:
+The score is the model's confidence.
+The start and end values are character offsets into the context.
+For harder questions, we swap in a stronger model like deepset/roberta-base-squad2:

 pipe = pipeline('question-answering', device=0, model='deepset/roberta-base-squad2')